Communities

 −0

-When you ask or answer a question and if you are not logged in a Codidact account it should create the user right there and then by very few steps.
+When an unregistered user asks/answers a question, it should create the user right there and then in very few steps.

 History